daltoniam/JSONJoy/README.md

 JSONJoy is a joyful little library for iOS and Mac OSX that makes converting and mapping JSON to your objects simple.

+You can read more about it here: [http://vluxe.io/json-parsing.html](http://vluxe.io/json-parsing.html)

 # Example #
 So here is an JSON blob we want to parse:
 ```javascript